Automation in Real Estate: A Primer on Smart Buildings and Digital Twins

-Smart Buildings are a bundle of embedded technologies that combined make a building “smart.”
+Smart Buildings are a bundle of embedded technologies that combine to make a building “smart.”
 These numerous technologies have been paired with building systems to enhance a building’s operations, design, and experience.
 Historically, this grew out of building information modeling, and in combination with a shift towards more energy-efficient and sustainable structures, has enabled this advancement in building system monitoring.

-It is important to make this link between automation and Smart Buildings as an extra step because it is relevant to understand why we are collecting all of this data from all of these different sources and pairing it together.
+It is important to make this link between automation and Smart Buildings as an extra step because it is relevant to understanding why we are collecting all of this data from all of these different sources and pairing them together.
 Even now, people are starting to make the connections between building operations and rent rolls utilizing their digital security tools.
 This connection between automated security systems and the data collected can help to build the automation acumen needed to develop tools that help at each stage of automation.

-41% of real estate professionals rank “better user experience” as the greatest opportunity for digital twins to deliver value, ahead of “budget reliability (33%) and “faster delivery” (21%) - Autonomous Futures - Smart buildings, EY & MIT Webinar
+41% of real estate professionals rank “better user experience” as the greatest opportunity for digital twins to deliver value, ahead of “budget reliability (33%) and “faster delivery” (21%) - Autonomous Futures: Smart buildings, EY & MIT Webinar

 What is a Digital Twin?

 At its simplest, a Digital Twin is a virtual model of a process, product or service.
 So in terms of real estate, a Digital Twin is a digital representation of a physical building.
 We can think of it as a 3D model of a facility combined with all of the dynamic data that can showcase easy-to-understand visualizations and analysis.